Blood Moon lunar eclipse over the UK, 7 September 2025

 See the Belt of Venus

-The Moon will be rising in the Belt of Venus, a name given to the pink-topped grey band that sits just above the opposite horizon to where the Sun sets.
+In the UK, the blood Moon rose in the Belt of Venus, a name given to the pink-topped grey band that sits just above the opposite horizon to where the Sun sets.

-As the evening progresses, the pink colour will reduce and the grey band will deepen.
-This is Earth’s shadow rising as the Sun sets in the opposite direction.
+As the evening progresses, the pink colour reduce dand the grey band deepened.
+This was Earth’s shadow rising as the Sun set in the opposite direction.

-As the evening darkens, the portion of the Moon that’s not covered by the umbral shadow will increase, this being the final partial phase of the eclipse.
+As the evening darkened, the portion of the Moon not covered by the umbral shadow increased, this being the final partial phase of the eclipse.

-If you see or photograph the lunar eclipse on 7 September 2025, get in touch via contactus@skatnightmagazine.com
+If you saw or photographed the blood Moon lunar eclipse over the UK on 7 September 2025, get in touch via contactus@skatnightmagazine.com

 This website is owned and published by Our Media Ltd. www.ourmedia.co.uk